bluvibytes/zone-of-distrust/docs/ARCHITECTURE.md

 The top of the stack.
 Human decision-makers set policy, define risk thresholds, review escalations, and make the judgment calls the architecture is designed to surface.

+**Layer 7 authority is restricted to designated governance roles and explicitly excludes agent operators, prompt authors, and application developers.** This separation of duties prevents the people closest to daily operations from unilaterally modifying security constraints.

 #### Risk-Weighted Escalation

 Not every decision needs a human.
 The architecture implements risk-weighted escalation: